Sharp PC-4500: Reception

-Sharp sold an estimated 26,000 units of PC-4500 laptops in 1988 by November that year.
+The PC-4500 was the seventh best-selling laptop for 1988, according to USA Today, with Sharp selling an estimated 26,000 units of PC-4500 laptops by November that year.
 The line was most popular among home office workers, insurance agents, salespeople, and university students.

 Lamont Wood of InfoWorld rated the PC-4501 satisfactory in the categories of performance, ease-of-use, serviceability and value, and good in setting-up, but wrote that its basic features "were no longer enough in the fast-moving market of laptop computers", with the stock PC-4501 especially suffering from the lack of a built-in serial port.
 Wood rated its 7.16-MHz CPU only 42 percent faster than the original IBM PC's 4.77-MHz 8088, which he deemed underwhelming.
 Wood rated the lead-acid battery average and appreciated its invulnerability to the memory effect—a phenomenon which plagued competing laptops with nickel–cadmium batteries.
 He found the PC-4501's contrast ratio made for suitable reading "even in less than perfect lighting conditions" but noted that the lack of a backlight made the text-mode cursor hard to pinpoint.
 Wood concluded that the PC-4501's low price "just balances the lack of a backlighting option and the added cost of the serial port", rating the computer overall "a satisfactory value".

 Jon Pepper of PC Week compared the PC-4501 to Toshiba's T1100 Plus in aesthetic and form factor and praised the layout of its keyboard while noting that its key switches provided too much resistance.
 Pepper called the BIOS setup utility a "plus" and called the computer's battery long-lasting but disliked the display and its lack of backlighting, which, while adding to "the longevity of the battery and display ... also requires optimum lighting conditions for legibility—something that can't be counted on in on-the-go situations".
 Howard Blumenthal of the Chicago Sun-Times meanwhile called its display "better than those on other laptops" and wrote that the features it lacked compared to other offerings at the time were not necessary for most road warriors and that its low cost made up for the lack of those features.
-Gus Venditto of PC Magazine wrote that the PC-4501's keyboard was "up their with the best of them", with its key feel "springier" than and layout superior to that of IBM's PC Convertible.
+Gus Venditto of PC Magazine wrote that the PC-4501's keyboard was "up there with the best of them", with its key feel "springier" than and layout superior to that of IBM's PC Convertible.
 Venditto disliked the power button's lack of tactile feedback and wrote that the display's contrast knob was hard to find, "unobtrusive to the point of becoming lost".